9th November, 2021

-A near miss is an undesired event that, under slightly different circumstances, could have resulted in harm to people or damage to property, materials or the environment.
+A near-miss is an undesired event that, under slightly different circumstances, could have resulted in harm to people or damage to property, materials or the environment.

-Reporting of near misses is not usually a legal requirement (with the exception of dangerous occurrences under RIDDOR).
-However, it is good safety management to report them internally.
+Reporting of near misses is not usually a legal requirement (except for dangerous occurrences under RIDDOR).
+However, it is good for safety management to report them internally.
 But if a near miss isn't an accident, and no one was harmed, what good is reporting it?

 Well, unfortunately, where near misses occur accidents are sure to follow.
 Research has shown that for every 90 near misses an accident will occur.
 And while the exact numbers may vary, near-misses are a warning sign that something is going wrong.

 All too often it takes an accident to identify a health and safety problem in the workplace.
 While the problem may then get addressed, someone has been injured.
 Accidents can also have financial implications and reflect badly on your organisation, through increased accident rates.

 The ultimate goal of near-miss reporting is to address the incident and take action to prevent reoccurrence.
 You can stop accidents before they happen!

-A near miss report would allow management to review the situation and take action.
+A near miss report allows management to review the situation and take action.
 The hammer may have been accidentally kicked by the workman as he turned around to pick it up, the hammer went through a gap in the toeboard or a missing scaffold board and fell off the edge.

 An employee trips over an extension cable that is running across the middle of an office area.
 She manages to regain her footing and continues walking.
 No one else notices.

-Near misses can be really minor incidents, like the trip above.
+Near misses can seem insignificant, like the trip above.
 But, under different circumstances, the employee could have fallen against the corner of a desk, hitting her head.
-Or she might have tripped down some stairs, and really hurt herself.
-By taking action right away, you prevent a more serious version of the event reoccurring.
+Or she might have tripped down some stairs, breaking a bone.

 It's easy to see how this example could have resulted in a serious accident.
 But simple changes once a problem is identified can help make your work safer for everyone.

-A worker stands on a chair to reach some items on a shelf that are out of reach from ground level.
+A worker stands on a chair to reach some items on a shelf that are out of reach.
 The chair swivels and the worker jumps down.
 The worker steps back up on the chair to retrieve the items.

 The investigation following the report identifies that the items stored on the shelf are in regular use, and chairs and other makeshift items are often stood on to reach them.
 Storage is rearranged to bring regularly used items within reach of floor level to reduce work at height, and safer access equipment is provided for those items out of reach.

 These are 5 simple examples of how near miss reports can provide clues to a more serious issue.
-The valuable information reported can be acted upon to prevent more serious accidents occurring as a result of bad practices.
+The valuable information reported can be acted upon to prevent more serious accidents from occurring as a result of bad practices.

-And often, the action needed is simple and easy to do.
-Like changing a work procedure, providing training or moving an item of equipment.
+And often, the action needed is simple and easy to do- like changing a work procedure, providing training or moving an item of equipment.

-Start collecting near miss information with the free near miss report form, and prevent future accidents before they happen.
+Start collecting near-miss information with the free near miss report form, and prevent future accidents before they happen.